 The best way to prevent a cat snake bite?
 Keep your cat indoors!
 Other ways to reduce the risk are to keep your grass mowed and clear your yard of spots where snakes more commonly reside, such as logs or wood piles.

-Learning how to recognize and quickly react is the best way to prepare for a snake bite on a cat.
+Learning to recognize and react quickly is the best way to prepare for a snake bite on a cat.

 Sources: